Outsourcing HR

 We were all shocked and amazed when our company made the announcement that the Board of Directors had decided to eliminate the Human Resources department and outsource those tasks as part of our staff reduction and reorganization plans.
 My friend was laid off and we were all instructed on the new processes for HR support within our departments.
 After the initial shock of losing a friend and co-worker, I must say that the new processes are not bad.

-There’s a lot of responsibility with administering Human Resources.
 My friend has found another position and is very happy with her new company as VP of HR, and our company is happy with the move to outsourcing their HR.
 So it was a win-win change for all.

-Leave a comment
+Leave a Reply